-I had the tremendous good fortune a bit later to be invited to teach, along with my wife, Shannon Goff, and I were very fortunate to have both been hired as adjunct instructors at the School of the Art Institute of Chicago.
-For three years we learned innumerable things there.
-Among the many perks of the place were the ability to pass in and out of the attached museum freely and to work closely with colleagues including Matthew Groves, Helen Maria Nugent, Delores Fortuna, Xavier Toubes, and Katherine Ross.
+A year or two later my wife, Shannon Goff, and I were very fortunate to have both been hired as adjunct instructors at the School of the Art Institute of Chicago.
+Over three years we learned innumerable things working at SIAC.
+Among the many perks of the place were the ability to pass in and out of the attached museum freely and an opportunity to work closely with colleagues including Matthew Groves, Helen Maria Nugent, Delores Fortuna, Xavier Toubes, and Katherine Ross.

-We loved being at SAIC, but felt agitated about the precariousness of our adjunct appointments.
+We loved SAIC, but grew uncomfortable with the precariousness of our adjunct appointments.
 We made a clean break from the city of Chicago, gaining experience at a range of institutions including the Meadows School of the Arts and the Rhode Island School of Design.
 Over the years the two of us have taught at 9 different programs of higher education ranging from public to private, large to small, overlooked to overrated.

 Our lives and our careers changed more abruptly in 2011 with the birth of our first child and our acceptance of two positions at Penn State University’s School of Visual Arts in 2011.
-While Shannon’s position was a tenure-track appointment from the start mine was not.
+While Shannon’s position was a tenure-track appointment from the start while mine was not.
 Encouraged by then Director Graeme Sullivan, I was able to propose and develop a number of new courses in the school’s curriculum, primarily around the area digital fabrication.
 Developing these courses was, and continues to be, a great thrill.
 I was able to work with students from a very wide rage of study and was able to pursue my own intense interests in finding connections between craft, art, design, and technology.

 From 2011 to 2018 I was able to teach 13 different courses, 6 of which were courses I originated, having not previously existed in SoVA’s curriculum.
 Many were one-off special topics courses, but others have become fixed in the department’s curriculum.
-I really enjoy introducing new classes as well as teaching in a range of techniques and processes and studio areas.
-However, it has become clear that the majority of what I do falls under the heading of Digital Fabrication and 3D Printing courses were consistently well received and increasingly exciting to teach:
+Over time, it became increasingly clear that the Digital Fabrication and 3D Printing courses were consistently well received and increasingly exciting to teach:

 One thing that became apparent over the past several years was that a substantial number of students enrolled in the Digital Fabrication and 3D Printing courses come from areas outside of the School of Visual Arts.
-At first it seemed our near neighbors in Architecture would be likely to have an interest in these courses, and they have.
-However, the 3D Printing class in particular has attracted a considerable following from students in Engineering and Material Science areas, as illustrated below:
+The 3D Printing class in particular has attracted a considerable following from students in Engineering and Material Science areas:

 At the same time that we saw this interest in Digital Fabrication courses developing from students of Engineering and Material Science my own research was well received by faculty colleagues in those disciplines.
-This was particularly true in the process of developing the custom D.I.Y. clay printer I have used to create much of the work featured on this site.
-I was fortunate to be a part of a few grant initiatives around 3D printing, in particular a grant around the idea of mobile makerspaces which was funded by the National Science Foundation and on which I was a Co-Lead Investigator.
-The influx of material and technical support from STEM disciplines has pushed our development of clay printing forward tremendously and allowed us to purchase a significant amount of equipment and materials.
+This was particularly true in the process of developing the custom D.I.Y. clay printer I have used to create much of the recent work featured on this site.
+I was fortunate to be a part of a few grant initiatives around 3D printing, in particular a grant around the idea of mobile makerspaces, funded by the National Science Foundation.
+The influx of material and technical support from STEM disciplines has pushed our development of our own approach to clay printing forward tremendously and allowed us to make significant progress rapidly.

-In the process of this exploration and experimentation in curriculum and collaboration I would occasionally feel overwhelmed by how fragmented my work at the University might feel and I often felt as if I had been taking on far too broad a range of activities.
+In the process of this exploration and experimentation in curriculum and collaboration I would occasionally feel overwhelmed by how fragmented my work at the University could seem at a given moment.
+I worried that I had been taking on far too broad a range of activities.
 As is often the case, small collaborations became the impetus for potentially larger collaborations and some potential projects emerged that were quite surprising and in some cases very far afield from my home base of studio art.
 Some difficult choices were made in recognition of the fact that not all paths can be followed simultaneously.

 So, after a period of taking on new things, making new connections, developing new tools and new processes, I found myself contracting a bit in the last year or so.
 Giving thought to what the priorities should be from the perspective of making art, conducting research, and teaching in a classroom.
 This is ongoing work.

 It is surprising to realize it has been 12 years since Shannon and I were first hired as adjuncts at the Art Institute of Chicago.
-I always feel as if I am just getting started, but the circumstances of a new position emphasize the feeling.
-I’m hopeful that I might have a long career of teaching and that my work and research might maintain relevance throughout.
-I’m hopeful that where I’m at now is the End of the Beginning.
+I always feel as if I am just getting started, but the circumstances of a new position underscore this feeling.
+I’m hopeful that I can pursue a long career of teaching in which my work and research maintain relevance.
+I’m hopeful that where we are now is something like the End of the Beginning.